dylanmburbank/dylanmburbank/README.md

 Worked on the reelection campaign of a NH Executive Councilman.
 Tasked with polling analysis and creating visuals to support the campaign.

-## 🚀 **Seeking New Opportunities**

-I am currently on the job market, looking for a role where I can contribute my technical skills and analytical expertise to make a real impact.
-This GitHub repository showcases my work and the breadth of my experience in applying data-driven solutions to business challenges.

 Feel free to explore my projects and reach out [via email](mailto:dylanmburbank@gmail.com) if you’re interested in discussing how I can contribute to your team!